martonmiklos/translate2geda/README.md

 LT-Spice .asc files are text files exported by LT-Spice and capture the schematic used in LT-Spice for circuit modelling.
 The .asc file contains "WIRE"s which connect discrete components, references to component symbols, and attributes for the components such as their value and refdes.

+QUCS .sym files are text files exported by QUCS (Quite Universal Circuit Simulator) and capture the schematic used in QUCS for circuit modelling.
+The .sch file contains "WIRE"s which connect discrete components, references to component symbols, and attributes for the components such as their value and refdes.

 Main differences:

 X and Y coordinate systems are the same in gEDA and Kicad, with Y +ve downwards, but Kicad uses +ve CW rotation and decidegrees for arcs and circles.